ravistanley/ravistanley.github.io/content/post/Strings Strings Strings/index.md

 Our flag: _5A602BB8BA0F56285408093EEFE5F5DEE9F9134706D2788CAC40A89BAD2FBF66_

 ### Question 2
-**We are asked to provide the number of emails from BackdoorDiplomacy Planning report that have Senegal ccTLD.**
+**We are asked to provide the number of emails from BackdoorDiplomacy Planning report that have Senegal ccTLD.**<br>
 We are to look for emails with '_.sn_'.

 Let's go on and cat the file. ![cat](cat.png) Woah!
 We find that it a long bunch of text that we can't read.
 But at the end of file, we see a sign that it might be base64 encoded.